 Selling digital art is hard

 Like, really hard.
-So hard that most artists that regularly upload their work on digital platforms such as Instagram or personal websites do it mostly as a way of advertising their style and creating a fan base, loyal enough that they will buy physical products related to said artwork such as books, prints, t-shirts, stickers, etc.
+So hard that most artists that regularly upload their work on digital platforms such as Instagram or personal websites do it mainly as a way of advertising their style and creating a fan base, loyal enough that they will buy physical products related to said artwork such as books, prints, t-shirts, stickers, etc.

 These artists do not really attempt to sell digital copies of the posts they do online because they know that any fan can just take a screenshot and use the image anyway.

-If making money is your motivator you will want to check out this article here which explains essentially how to make money with your NFTs.
+If making money is your motivator, you will want to check out this article here, which explains essentially how to make money with your NFTs.

 A second reason